yast/y2r/spec/y2r_spec.md

 ### Strings

 Y2R translates YCP strings as Ruby strings.
-YCP strings use UTF-8 internally so the conversion is lossless.
-TODO: Add encoding header to translated files, explain a bit more.
+YCP strings use UTF-8 internally and tre translated code is in UTF-8 too, so the conversion is lossless.

 #### YCP Code